 Days will normally start at around 9:30am at court or in Chambers.
 You will come back to Outer Temple at the end of the afternoon to attend seminars by practitioners.
 You should expect to be in chambers until 7:30pm most evenings.

-To apply for the mini-pupillage week in December 2017, please download the relevant documents and return them by the deadline of 5pm, Friday 13th October 2017:
+To apply for the mini-pupillage week in June 2019, please download the relevant documents and return them by 5pm on Thursday 18th April 2019.